The Neumann problem in thin domains with very highly oscillatory boundaries

 But this is impossible since $\lambda_\eps(\Omega^\eps_+) \geq \frac{1}{\eps^2} e_1(Q_0)$ for $\alpha >1$ and $\eps \in (0,1)$ where

 is the first eigenvalue of the Laplace operator in $Q_0$ with homogeneous Dirichlet boundary condition in $\Gamma_0$ and Neumann everywhere else.
-This eigenavalue is strictly positive by hypothesis (HQ).
+This eigenvalue is strictly positive by hypothesis (HQ).
 Thus we obtain (\ref{L2CONVG}).

 {\bf (b).
 Test functions}.

 The test functions we are going to construct to pass the limit in the variational formulation (\ref{VFP3}) are very similar to the ones we constructed in Type I thin domains.
 Take $\phi \in H^1(0,1)$, $\eps > 0$ and define the following functions in $H^1(\Omega^\eps)$: